she is jetting off to another adventure,

 An offhand comment triggered my desire to just post a quick rant so here you have it, unstructured, unedited and unfiltered.

-The story is, someone that I hardly knew called me ‘sheltered’ and I found that incredibly insulting not only because I don’t think it’s true, but also because I think it’s so pretentious for anyone to pass hasty judgements on someone else.
+The story is, someone that I hardly knew called me ‘sheltered’ and I found that incredibly insulting not only because I don’t think it’s true to the degree they believe it, but also because I think it’s so pretentious for anyone to pass hasty judgements on someone else.

 When I first heard that someone saw me that way, I couldn’t stop laughing because I didn’t have a logical response to said comment.
 I know that we’re all human and we inevitably all judge each other but I have always been convinced that the only thing you can be certain of is your own subjective view on the external world.
 Therefore, your opinion is your opinion, no more and no less and that’s the standard I have been holding myself and others to.